nim-lang/nimble/readme.markdown

          Hint: If 'incorrect' contains source files for building 'x', rename it to 'x'.
 Otherwise, prevent its installation by adding `skipDirs = @["incorrect"]` to the .nimble file.
       Failure: Validation failed

+On `check` command the development mode dependencies are also validated against the lock file.
+The following reasons for validation failure are possible:

+* The package directory is not under version control.
+* The package working copy directory is not in clean state.
+* Current VCS revision is no pushed on any remote.
+* The working copy needs sync.
+* The working copy needs lock.
+* The working copy needs merge or re-base.

 ### nimble install